 Finally, I told the lady that I usually thank people on my site for contributing songs.
 Would she like me to thank her, even using only her first name?
 Otherwise, I could post it from anonymous.
 She chose to remain anonymous.
 I’m still grateful for the experience of having spoken with her and that she spent the time with me and shared an Amish song with all of us on the internet!

 Click the following link if you’d like to see the Amish Children’s Song that the young lady gave me.

-This artilce was posted on Thursday, September 20th, 2007 at 5:01 pm and is filed under American Kids Songs, Amish, Children's Songs, Countries & Cultures, German, Languages, Mama Lisa, Pennsylvania Dutch, Twinkle, Twinkle, Little Star, USA.
+This article was posted on Thursday, September 20th, 2007 at 5:01 pm and is filed under American Kids Songs, Amish, Children's Songs, Countries & Cultures, German, Languages, Mama Lisa, Pennsylvania Dutch, Twinkle, Twinkle, Little Star, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “An Amish Children’s Song to the Tune of “Twinkle, Twinkle Little Star””